 Choreo-Constellating: An Artistic Practice of Embodied Storytelling and Collective Sense-Making

-In a time of increasing complexity, fragmentation, and systemic crisis, how might we artistically and collectively sense and respond to the forces shaping our lived experiences?
+In a time of increasing complexity, fragmentation, and systemic crisis, how might we collectively and artistically sense and respond to forces shaping our lived experiences?
 How can the body become a site of knowledge, not only for personal expression but also for collective understanding and transformation?

-Choreo-Constellating is an emergent artistic practice that offers a response to these questions.
-Developed by artist and choreographer Liv Schellander in close collaboration with her peers, the practice interweaves choreography with systemic inquiry and constellation work, forming an embodied methodology for storytelling, sensing, and sense-making.
+Choreo-Constellating is an emergent artistic practice developed by artist and choreographer Liv Schellander, in close collaboration with her peers.
+The methodology interweaves choreography, systems theory, constellation work, improvisation, and spoken language in a live, unscripted format.
 Through this hybrid form, movement becomes a tool not only for artistic expression but also for mapping relations, exploring unconscious narratives, inviting speculative futures through the body, and engaging with socio-political and ecological questions.

 A Living Map: The Poetics of Relational Choreography

-At its core, Choreo-Constellating operates as a kind of living map—a dynamic and relational choreography in which participants embody various elements within a chosen theme or system.
-These embodied roles might represent a place, a human or nonhuman being, a historical site, an emotion, a question, or a speculative future.
-Participants might become a surrendered body, soil beneath concrete, a glacier, a revolution, or a collective longing.
+At its core, Choreo-Constellating operates as a kind of living map—a dynamic and relational choreography in which participants may embody various elements within a chosen theme or system.
+These embodied roles might for example represent an idea, a place, a desire, a human or nonhuman being, a historical site, a question, or a speculative future.

 From Somatic Sensing to Collective Inquiry

 Drawing on methods from contemporary choreography, systemic constellation work, somatics, and neurophenomenology, Choreo-Constellating positions itself as both an embodied research method and a participatory performance practice.
-It resists linear narratives, instead privileging spatial, relational, and multisensory forms of knowing.
+It resists linear narratives, and instead highlights spatial, relational, and multisensory forms of knowing.

 Participants do not merely “perform” ideas—they live and move through them, experiencing the tensions, alignments, and frictions that emerge in real time.
-The nervous system becomes an active participant, attuning to shifting dynamics and enabling deep listening—not only to others but to space, history, memory, and sensation.
+The body and nervous system becomes an active participant, attuning to shifting dynamics and deep listening—not only to one’s own experiencing but to others and the environment.

-In this way, Choreo-Constellating becomes a form of collective embodied inquiry, where abstract themes such as climate change, historical trauma, or political transformation are processed through the body.
-The resulting constellations are not static representations but evolving, co-created rituals that offer space for shared meaning-making, emotional digestion, and imaginative speculation.
+In this way, Choreo-Constellating becomes a form of collective embodied inquiry, where abstract themes such as climate, individualism, historical movements, or political themes are processed through the body and a group.
+The resulting constellations are not static representations but evolving, co-created rituals that offer space for shared meaning-making and imaginative speculation.

 Between the Real and the Imagined

 While the practice is grounded in theoretical frameworks—phenomenology, neurocognitive science, systemic theory—it also embraces the visceral, intuitive, and ritualistic dimensions of artistic engagement.
-It creates space for the magical, the ephemeral, and the unspoken—those dimensions of experience that often elude language but are deeply felt.
+It creates space for the ephemeral and the unspoken—those dimensions of experience that often elude language but are deeply felt.

-In each session, whether in a workshop, installation, or research setting, Choreo-Constellating invites participants into an altered mode of attention: a collective attunement where gestures carry meaning, silence speaks, and spatial arrangements echo the emotional landscapes of a group.
-Through guided improvisation and poetic facilitation, participants are offered the freedom to explore how the body can serve as both a receiver and transmitter of meaning.
+In each session, whether in a workshop or research setting, Choreo-Constellating invites participants into an altered mode of attention: a collective attunement where small gestures carry meaning, silence speaks, and spatial arrangements echo the emotional landscapes of a group.
+Through guided improvisation and group facilitation, participants are offered the freedom to explore how the body can serve as both a receiver and transmitter of meaning.

 Articulating the Ecological and the Political

-By bringing people into collective spatial awareness, Choreo-Constellating also nurtures a kind of interdependent presence—a stance that contrasts with the individualizing and isolating tendencies of contemporary culture logics.
-It invites us to sense our interconnectedness not just as a metaphor but as a felt reality.
+By bringing participants into collective spatial awareness, Choreo-Constellating also nurtures a kind of interdependent situation or presence—a stance that contrasts with the individualizing and isolating tendencies of contemporary culture logics.
+It invites us to explore interconnectedness not just as a metaphor but as a felt reality.

 Leave a comment